Corky Rogers: Bolles

 Rogers took over the football program at Bolles, a well-financed private school with both a strong academic and athletic reputation.
 In 2005, Sports Illustrated ranked it as the 9th-best high school athletics program in the country.
 The campus looks like a small college and contains sports facilities that many colleges would envy.

 Rogers and his coaching staff began a year-round strength building program using weight training.
 All team members understand the importance and are committed to this requirement.
 Callihan commented:

 "The first day Corky was introduced to the players in the weight room, he got down and bench-pressed more weight than any of them did.
 Wayne Belger did the same thing.
 That got the kids' attention.
 They won't tolerate the players not fulfilling their weight-room obligations."

 The following year, Rogers was invited to coach the South team in the 1990 North-South All-Star Football Classic, the predecessor of the U.S. Army All-American Bowl.

 Since their arrival, Rogers and his coaching staff have transformed a good program into a great one.
 In 1994, his fourth year at Bolles, Rogers notched his 200th career win.
 The wing-T offense helped the Bulldogs win ten state championships and four runner-up finishes that span three school size classifications.
 The 300th win came in 2002, the same year he was named Sunshine Network Coach of the Year and FACA-Dairy Farmers Football Coach of the Year, and he was nominated for NFL High School Coach of the Year.

-Rogers’ success has catapulted him to the top of the list of Florida's winningest high school football coaches.
+Rogers' success has catapulted him to the top of the list of Florida's winningest high school football coaches.
 He took over the top spot with his 314th win in September 2004.
 Notably, among the Florida high school coaches with more than 300 wins, Rogers was the only coach with fewer than 100 losses.

 Public schools are generally limited to students living within the school district boundaries.
 Private schools can enroll students regardless of where they live.
 A common misconception about Bolles is that they recruit and their teams are composed of blue-chip college prospects.
-They usually aren't, so Rogers had to maximize the potential of players with no chance of ever playing college ball.
+They usually are not, so Rogers had to maximize the potential of players with no chance of ever playing college ball.
 Rogers stated, "As coaches, we don't do a lot to make Division I football players; they pretty much make themselves.
 Where we come in is to have more influence on the guy who struggles just to be competitive."